-Add the following to the Introduction, specifying all the subclauses containing these values and any annexes that list national and regional values:
+If using boxed values, add the following statement to the Introduction, specifying all the subclauses containing these values and any annexes that list national and regional values:

 “As national implementation may differ, national standards bodies are invited to modify the values given in X.X in their national standards.
 Examples of national and regional values are given in Annex X.”

-It is not necessary to include an index to present an alphabetical list of terms from Clause 3 because terms can be searched for on the Online Browsing Platform and in the PDF file.
+It is not necessary to include an index to present an alphabetical list of terms because terms can be searched for on the Online Browsing Platform and in the PDF file.

-The index is placed at the end of the document, i.e. after the annex(es) or the Bibliography (if any).
+However, a vocabulary standard can include an “Alphabetical index of terms”, which is placed at the end of the vocabulary standard, i.e. after the annex(es) or the Bibliography (if any).